John Bird Sumner: Personal life

 Marianne Sumner died at the Manor House, Wandsworth, on 22 March 1829.
 Sumner died on 6 September 1862 at Addington Palace, aged 82, and was buried on 12 September in the graveyard of St Mary's Church, Addington.
 Two daughters and other relatives are interred at the north-east corner of the churchyard.

-Legacy
+Sumner's great grand-nephew was Australian actor Peter Sumner, who appeared in Star Wars.

+Portraits

-A portrait of Sumner hangs in the hall of University College, Durham; another, in his convocation robes, by Eddis, is at Lambeth Palace; a replica of this is in the hall at King's College, Cambridge.
+A painting of Sumner hangs in the hall of University College, Durham; another, in his convocation robes, by Eddis, is at Lambeth Palace; a replica of this is in the hall at King's College, Cambridge.
 A portrait by Margaret Carpenter was engraved by Samuel Cousins in 1839.
 A later portrait by the same artist was engraved by T. Richardson Jackson.
 Francis Holl executed an engraving of another portrait of him by George Richmond.
-A recumbent effigy by H. Weekes, R.A., funded by public subscription after Sumner's death, is in the nave of Canterbury Cathedral.
+A public subscription was raised after his death for a recumbent effigy in the nave of Canterbury Cathedral, created by Canterbury-born Henry Weekes.

-Archbishop Sumner Church of England Primary School in Lambeth is named in his memory.